Tax guide

 CA technical review note

-For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each major figure appears in the return.
-If the position depends on timing, such as Form 16 issue, AIS updates, TDS return processing, e-verification, revised-return deadline, or notice response window, write the date next to the decision.
+For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income heads, tax regime, source records, and the rationale behind each major figure in the return.
+Where the position depends on timing — Form 16 issue date, AIS update status, TDS processing, e-verification window, revised-return deadline, or a notice response window — write the relevant date next to the decision.

-The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
-The article should not be read as legal advice for a specific taxpayer without checking that taxpayer's documents.
+The minimum evidence file should hold the computation, portal downloads, source statements, challans, acknowledgement, and any correspondence.
+This article should not be read as legal advice for a specific taxpayer without first reviewing that taxpayer's own documents.

 Final takeaway